 What is Maker Ed?

-Maker Ed, formally known as the Maker Education Initiative, is a non-profit entity committed to fostering practical, creative learning experiences.
-The organization disseminates vital resources, publishes educational materials, and orchestrates engaging activities designed to involve both educators and students in project-based creation.
-Key initiatives include the coordination of events such as School Maker Faires and specialized conferences, all aimed at cultivating a pervasive maker mindset within educational frameworks.
-Maker Ed's primary clientele comprises educators and school districts actively seeking to integrate innovative maker practices into their academic curricula.
+Maker Ed, formally the Maker Education Initiative, is a non-profit entity dedicated to advancing hands-on learning experiences through the promotion of maker education.
+The organization actively provides a comprehensive suite of resources, publications, and engaging activities designed to foster creativity and practical skills among educators and students.
+Key initiatives include the organization of events such as School Maker Faires and specialized conferences, all aimed at cultivating a pervasive maker mindset within educational frameworks.
+Maker Ed's primary clientele comprises educators and school districts actively seeking to integrate innovative maker practices into their existing curricula, thereby enhancing student engagement and learning outcomes.

 How much funding has Maker Ed raised?